AshkanZand/Data-Engineering-Projects/README.md

 ## Project5 and Project6 are designed to practice Accessing Databases using Python Script.
 (Based on the IBM Data Engineering Professional Certificate)

 ### Objectives
-* Create a database using Python.
+* Create a database using SQLite3 in Python.
-* Load the data from a CSV file as a table to the database.
+* Create and load a table using data from a CSV file using Pandas.
 * Run basic "queries" on the database to access the information.